jwilferd10/QuickNote/README.md

 - **Express.js Server:** Built with `express.js` for robust server-side functionality.

 Simply put, QuickNote is a tool that's ideal for anyone looking to keep track of their thoughts in an organized way.

+### 🌐 Accessible and Open
+The repository encourages exploration and collaboration, with the codebase thoughtfully organized and easily modifiable.
+Feel free to delve into the code, contribute, and customize it to your needs.

+### 🙏 Thank You!
+Thanks for checking out QuickNote, this app has undergone an overhaul and changed drastically since it's creation in 2021.
+The goal of this project was to go above and beyond a generic note-taking application.
+Happy coding!

 ## :book: User Story:
 ### GIVEN a note-taking application